berkeley-cdss/docs/course-software/seamless-learning/sections.md

 2. Login (it will ask you to authorize the sections tool to access your Canvas/bCourses account, click **Authorize**).
 3. Click on the **Admin** page in the navbar.
 4. If you are reconfiguring your course's sections tool, there may be data from the previous semester still there.
 To reset the tool, in the General tab, click the **Reset Sections Tool** button. **This is destructive, be careful!**
-5. Optional: In the General tab, set the welcome message students will see on the sections tool homepage when they login and click Save.
+5. Optional: In the General tab, set the welcome message students will see on the sections tool homepage when they login and click **Save**.
 6. On the Lab, Discussion, and Tutoring tabs, **we recommend initially turning off all settings** so that students don't enroll in sections before they have been completely set up by staff.
 Of course, if your course doesn't have certain kinds of sections (e.g. tutoring), it also makes sense to turn those off.

 ## Creating sections